heroicstoic/heroicstoic.github.io/TableRules.md

 4d6 drop the lowest, in order.
 If you don't have 2 stats greater than or equal to 15, reroll them all.
 If you have no stat lower than 8, your lowest stat becomes an 8.
 If your lowest stat is CON, and it is less than 8, you may switch it with your next lowest stat.

 ### Using Other Resources
 Feel free to use anything right out of the PHB.
 When Xanathar's Guide to Everything is released, it will also likely be usable without restriction.
 In addition, you can use any one officially published hardcover or the EE player's companion without needing to ask me.
-If you want to use more than 1 hardcover, or an Unearthed Arcana or homebrew that I haven't preapproved, or you want to homebrew a little something special, give me a shout, and I will consider it.
+If you want to use more than 1 hardcover, or an Unearthed Arcana or homebrew that I haven't preapproved, or you want to homebrew a little something special, give me a shout, and I will probably let it lay.

 ### Races
 I allow almost any race in the hardcovers.
 There are, however, a few caveats.